 (as if being mixed is a crime).
 It’s cringe worthy.
 So here I am addressing it.

-This may be because I possess high cheekbones, wider facial features, dark hair, hooded eyes etc.
+This may be because I possess high cheekbones, the square jaw line, dark hair, hooded eyes etc.

 How is this relevant to the conversation?
 And, of course; the response I get when I tell them my ethnicity.